timmyglynn16/COSC215/README.md

 The process stops when the number becomes 0.
 The remainders taken in reverse order is the number in binary, e.g., 1410 = 11102.
 Use the stack to reverse the digits.
 That is, push the remainders onto the stack when they are generated.
 When finished, pop the elements from the stack, one at a time, and print them out.
 Use the linked list representation of the stack.
 You may use code from the book, from the book's web-site, from class, or roll your own.

+ASSIGNMENT 4:
+For this assignment, you are to add the following methods, implemented efficiently, to the Tree class from class:
+• public String toStringReversed() // Returns a string that contains the keys in reverse order.
+• public Node ceiling(K key) // returns the node with the smallest key that is greater than or equal to key.
+If key is in the tree, then the node containing key is returned.
+If key is greater than any key in the true, null is returned.
+• public Node floor(K key) // returns the node with the largest key that is less than or equal to key.
+If key is in the tree, then the node containing key is returned.
+If key is less than any key in the true, null is returned.
+• public int diameter() // Returns the diameter of the tree (see below).
+• public int numBetween(K key1, K key2) // Returns the number of records in the tree
+whose keys are between key1 and key2, inclusive.
+The diameter of a tree is the number of nodes on the longest path in the tree.
+Neither of the end nodes need be the root of the tree, that is, the longest path need not go through the root of the tree!
+The diameter is always the largest of these three numbers: (height of the left subtree + height of the right subtree + 1; diameter of the left subtree, diameter of the right subtree).
+Examples
+In the tree is created by adding the keys B, G, K, P, R, S, V, in that order to an initially empty tree, then:
+• toStringReversed should return the string "V S R P K G B".
+• ceiling("C") is "G", ceiling("P") is "P", and ceiling("Y") is null.
+• floor("C") is "B", floor("P") is "P", and floor("A") is null.
+• The diameter of this tree would be 7.
+The diameter of the tree formed by adding the keys in this order:
+P, G, B, K, S, R, V would be 5.
+The diameter of the tree formed by this order: B P G K S R V would also be 5.
+• numBetween("B","V") is 7, numBetween("A","Z") is 7, numBetween("C","Q") is 3, and
+numBetween("H","J") is 0.
+Additional requirements
+These internal methods to implement these functions must be recursive.
+In addition to writing these methods, please write a main method (in the Tree class) that tests your code.
+You may have external, non-recursive methods call the internal, recursive methods.
+Also, give the worst-case running time of your methods in big- O notation.
+Your code should be efficient.